 Concentration Area Courses: 12 semester credit hours

-Each candidate must complete a minimum of 12 semester credit hours within one of the two concentration areas shown below:
+Each candidate must complete a minimum of 12 semester credit hours within one of the two concentration areas below:

 New Venture Concentration

 Innovation within the Corporation Concentration

 Each candidate must complete a sufficient number of electives to earn a minimum of 36 semester credit hours toward the MS degree.
 At least one course must be chosen from among the experiential courses taught in the Venture Development Center (indicated by an asterisk * below).
 The remaining electives may be chosen from:

 The Startup Launch Track is a unique program within the framework of the MSINEN degree program.
 Startup Launch is a competitive program for students with a significant and scalable business concept who desire to launch their venture during or immediately after completion of the degree.
 The program is designed to progressively develop and mature both the entrepreneur and his or her venture concept from the early startup stage to the point where it is ready for launch and represents a prime candidate for funding by the professional investment community.

 Participants will be selected on the basis of their scalable business concept and entrepreneurial capability and will be provided ongoing support and mentoring by faculty and experienced entrepreneurs, space in the UT Dallas Venture Development Center, up to $25,000 in seed capital, and the opportunity to earn up to 12 semester credit hours (in ENTP 6360, ENTP 6361 and ENTP 6362) toward the 36 semester credit hour MSINEN program for progress toward the launch of their venture.
 Admission to the track is competitive and requires a separate application.

 15 semester credit hours minimum